gmornin/gm-cli/README.md

 cool cli for interacting with services.

-available commands:
+## available commands

+Accounts
 - create
+- delete
 - login
 - logout
+- regen
+- rename

+Storage
+- cat
+- cp
+- ls
+- mkdir
+- rm
+- touch
+- upload
+- vis

+Utils
+- clean

+> For more info look at /src/commands yourself

-figure how to use it urself, not that you would want to use it anyways
+WIP, figure how to use it urself